Back to Glossary

 Development

-Computational Fluid Dynamics (CFD) is a computer-based simulation technique used in motorsport to analyze and visualize how air flows around and through race cars.
+Computational Fluid Dynamics (CFD) is a computer simulation technology that allows motorsport engineers to predict and visualize how air flows around a race car without building a physical model or testing in a wind tunnel.

 Never Miss a Race!